mrspeaker/whats-new-reddit/README.md

 ### Install for Firefox

-* (waiting for approval)... you can temp upload it via about:debugging
+* [Install from AMO](https://addons.mozilla.org/en-US/firefox/addon/whats-new-reddit/)... it's currently waiting for approval, but you can install it.

 ## Building

+If you want to play with the source and/or build for the stores.

 ### Chrome